jellyfish-huntre/jellyfish-huntre.github.io/README.md

 ## Welcome to Huntree

-I'm a high school student with experience in:
+I'm a high school student with experience in Python3 and Java.
+I have an interest in web design and development and am currently learning to use Webflow.
-1. Python3
-2. Java.

-I have an interest in
-1. Web design and development
-2. Unity

-I am currently learning to use
-1. Webflow

 I'm still learning, but I'm always one contact away!
 I am open to any critique and project ideas.

-You can use my [profile on Github](https://github.com/jellyfish-huntre) to view my current projects and repositories.
+You can use my [developer portfolio](google.com) to see what I'm up to and my [profile on Github](https://github.com/jellyfish-huntre) to view my current projects and repositories.

 ### Markdown